MicrosoftDocs/power-platform/power-platform/solution-templates/it/hardware-request-and-management/install-and-set-up.md

 More information: [Power Platform adoption best practices](/power-platform/guidance/adoption/methodology), [Administer Microsoft Power Platform](/power-platform/admin/admin-documentation), [Working with enterprise systems](/power-apps/guidance/planning/enterprise-systems)

-As a Microsoft Power Platform admin, follow the steps outlined in this article to install and configure the Hardware Request and Management template.
+As a Microsoft Power Platform admin, follow the steps outlined in this article to install and set up the Hardware Request and Management template.

 ## Step 1: Review prerequisites